Closing the Sale in Tucumcari, New Mexico

 - Loan documents

-The escrow company receives a payment when the closing is complete.
+At the close of escrow, fees are paid in an acceptable form to the escrow.
 You'll know when it's time to submit the form of payment.

 The Escrow Holder Will:

-- Comply with the bank's guidelines as noted in the escrow agreement
+- Comply with the bank's requirements as noted in the escrow agreement

 - Record deeds and other legal documents as instructed